Luminoid/blog/source/_posts/Git-Basic-Concepts.md

     - `~`: Go back before an ancestral parent and select a preceding generation

     - <img src="/blog/Tool/Git/Git-Basic-Concepts/RelativeCommitName.png" height="200px" alt="Relative Commit Name">

+## Merge Strategies
+All branches are created equal.
+### Degenerate Merges
+- **Already up-to-date**: All the commits from the other branch (its HEAD) are already present in your target branch (eg. perform a merge and immediately follow it with the exact same merge request)
+- **Fast-forward**: Your branch HEAD is already fully present and represented in the other branch.
+This is the inverse of the Already up-to-date case.

+### Normal Merges
+- **Resolve**: The resolve strategy operates on only two branches, locating the common ancestor as the merge basis and performing a direct three-way merge by applying the changes from the merge base to the tip of the other branch HEAD onto the current branch.
+- **Recursive**(default): The recursive strategy also operates on two branches.
+However, it is designed to handle the scenario where there is more than one merge base between the two branches.
+In these cases, Git forms a temporary merge of all of the common merge bases and then uses that as the base from which to derive the resulting merge of the two given branches via a normal three-way merge algorithm.
+- **Octopus**: The octopus strategy is specifically designed to merge together more than two branches simultaneously.
+It calls the recursive merge strategy multiple times, once for each branch you are merging.

 ## Command
 ### Common